Esso: History

 In 1911, Standard Oil was broken up into 34 companies, some of which were named Standard Oil and had the rights to that brand in certain states (the other companies had no territorial rights).
-The name Esso is the phonetic pronunciation of the initials 'S' and 'O' in the name Standard Oil and is also an acronym of Eastern States Standard Oil.
+The name Esso is the phonetic pronunciation of the initials 'S' and 'O' in the name Standard Oil.
 Standard Oil Company (New Jersey; "Jersey Standard") had the rights in that state, plus in Maryland, West Virginia, Virginia, North Carolina, South Carolina, and the District of Columbia.
 By 1941, it had also acquired the rights in Pennsylvania, Delaware, Arkansas, Tennessee, and Louisiana.